Brad Hunstable: Ustream

-Ustream was born when the founders (John Ham, Brad Hunstable, and Dr. Gyula Feher) wanted a way for their friends in the Army, who were deployed overseas in Iraq during the war, to be able to communicate with their families back home.
-A product like Ustream would provide them with a way to talk to all of their relatives at once when free time in the war zone was limited.
+Ustream was born when founders (John Ham, Hunstable, and Dr. Gyula Feher) wanted a way for their friends in the Army who were deployed overseas in Iraq during the war to be able to communicate with their families back home.
+A product such as Ustream would provide them with a way to talk to all of their relatives at once when free time in the war zone was limited.

 Previously, these three had worked together on an internet based event photo sharing website using technology created by Dr. Feher.
 In 2003, both Brad and John Ham were deployed to active duty, putting an end to this venture.
 After returning to civilian life, Brad and John discussed the idea of the general public using the Internet to share live video.
 Seeing this as a viable product, they contacted their former partner, Dr. Feher, to develop the technology required.
 Ustream.tv was founded in 2006, as experiments in broadcasting Brad's brother Nathan's band (Venture) proved successful.
 Early testing involved Brad in the audience with a camera wired to a laptop (with a cellular card) in his backpack, sending the stream back to their test server.

 Launching their public beta in March 2007, Ustream.tv was the first of a series of live video sites include Justin.tv and Operator11.com.
 The company has seen "growth" in the political, entertainment, and technology fields.